 Pout is measured using the setup as shown in Figure 33.
 The only differences in the two setups is that the input of the spectrum analyzer is connected to the output of the amplifier, the current clamp is connected to the input of the amplifier and the spectrum analyzer 'T' connection is replaced with a 50 Ohm terminator.
-Leave the signal generator set to 0 dBm and sweep from 100 MHz through 1 GHz.
+Leave the signal generator set to 0 dBm and sweep from 100 MHz through 1 GHz or the highest frequency required.
 The spectrum analyzer records the external power, Pout.